-Breaking out in the middle of the night on October 23, 2019—just two years after the devastating 2017 wildfires—the Kincade Fire has burned over 75,000 acres and displaced almost 200,000 people.
+Breaking out in the middle of the night on October 23, 2019—just two years after the devastating 2017 wildfires—the Kincade Fire burned over 75,000 acres and displaced almost 200,000 people.
 It is the county’s largest evacuation on record.
 This devastation has hit Latino immigrant and working-class families really hard because it coincides with the Wine Country’s agricultural harvest season.

-The NorCal Wildfire Relief Fund is currently investing in the following grassroots Latino nonprofit organizations in Sonoma and Napa Counties:
+The NorCal Wildfire Relief Fund is investing in the following grassroots Latino nonprofit organizations in Sonoma and Napa Counties:

-Corazón Healdsburg located in the heart of the affected region, is a trusted grassroot organization that is working with Latino and immigrant families at evacuation shelters across the Bay Area and providing them with rehousing support, emergency financial assistance, and resource referrals.
-Currently, Corazón Healdsburg has provided financial aid and helped rehouse over 600 evacuated families.
+Corazón Healdsburg located in the heart of the affected region, is a trusted grassroots organization that is working with Latino and immigrant families at evacuation shelters across the Bay Area and providing them with rehousing support, emergency financial assistance, and resource referrals.
+Corazón Healdsburg has provided financial aid and helped rehouse over 600 evacuated families.